 Individuals from both organisations agreed that village poultry in Malawi were of such significance that a local group dedicated to the sector should be established.
 Consultations in early 2013 between SSLLP, the KYEEMA Foundation, and a range of interested individuals led to the establishment of the Rural Poultry Centre in Malawi as an affiliate of the International Rural Poultry Centre based in Brisbane, Australia.
 The story is told in more detail here.
-The work program and constitution of the RPC are still under development.

 The vision of RPC is improved livelihoods amongst resource poor and vulnerable families.

 The mission of RPC is to sustainably improve rural livelihoods through interventions encompassing poultry.